FLO-2DSoftware/FLO-2D-Docs/source/flo-2d_pro/Channel Modeling Guidelines/Chapter 1.rst

 CHVOLUME.OUT Example.*

 Channel data issues that might lead to a volume conservation error include:
    - Inappropriate Profile
    - Wrong or missing channel elements (typos)
    - No channel outflow element
    - Missing bank stations in the cross section data
    - Conflicts with hydraulic structures or other components
    - Radical cross section shape or area changes between two contiguous elements

+Channel data issues that might lead to a volume conservation error include:
+  - Inappropriate Profile
+  - Wrong or missing channel elements (typos)
+  - No channel outflow element
+  - Missing bank stations in the cross section data
+  - Conflicts with hydraulic structures or other components
+  - Radical cross section shape or area changes between two contiguous elements

+Channel data issues that might lead to a volume conservation error include:
+- Inappropriate Profile
+- Wrong or missing channel elements (typos)
+- No channel outflow element
+- Missing bank stations in the cross section data
+- Conflicts with hydraulic structures or other components
+- Radical cross section shape or area changes between two contiguous elements

+Channel data issues that might lead to a volume conservation error include:

+   - Inappropriate Profile
+   - Wrong or missing channel elements (typos)
+   - No channel outflow element
+   - Missing bank stations in the cross section data
+   - Conflicts with hydraulic structures or other components
+   - Radical cross section shape or area changes between two contiguous elements

+Channel data issues that might lead to a volume conservation error include:

+  - Inappropriate Profile
+  - Wrong or missing channel elements (typos)
+  - No channel outflow element
+  - Missing bank stations in the cross section data
+  - Conflicts with hydraulic structures or other components
+  - Radical cross section shape or area changes between two contiguous elements

+Channel data issues that might lead to a volume conservation error include:

+- Inappropriate Profile
+- Wrong or missing channel elements (typos)
+- No channel outflow element
+- Missing bank stations in the cross section data
+- Conflicts with hydraulic structures or other components
+- Radical cross section shape or area changes between two contiguous elements

 Every completed FLO-2D project should demonstrate that volume was accurately conserved.